+Utilizing a quality barbell is the first step in executing a proper bent-over barbell row.
 Grip the barbell with hands shoulder-width distance apart from each other.
 Bend your knees, straighten your back and lift the barbell off of the floor but remain bent over.
 Now, pull the barbell up toward your sternum while keeping your shoulder blades retracted.

 Lower the barbell down but do not lock out your elbows.